TikTok: TikTok

 ByteDance planned on Douyin expanding overseas.
 The founder of ByteDance, Zhang Yiming, stated that "China is home to only one-fifth of Internet users globally.
 If we don't expand on a global scale, we are bound to lose to peers eyeing the four-fifths.
 So, going global is a must."

 ByteDance created TikTok as an overseas version of Douyin.
 TikTok was launched in the international market in September 2017.
 On 9 November 2017, ByteDance spent nearly $1 billion to purchase Musical.ly, a startup headquartered in Shanghai with an overseas office in Santa Monica, California.
 Musical.ly was a social media video platform that allowed users to create short lip-sync and comedy videos, initially released in August 2014.
 TikTok merged with Musical.ly on 2 August 2018 with existing accounts and data consolidated into one app, keeping the title TikTok.

 On 23 January 2018, the TikTok app ranked first among free application downloads on app stores in Thailand and other countries.
 TikTok has been downloaded more than 130 million times in the United States and has reached 2 billion downloads worldwide, according to data from mobile research firm Sensor Tower (those numbers exclude Android users in China).

 In the United States, Jimmy Fallon, Tony Hawk, and other celebrities began using the app in 2018.
 Other celebrities like Jennifer Lopez, Jessica Alba, Will Smith, and Justin Bieber joined TikTok.
 In January 2019, TikTok allowed creators to embed merchandise sale links into their videos.
-On 3 September 2019, TikTok and the U.S. National Football League (NFL) announced a multi-year partnership.
+On 3 September 2019, TikTok and the US National Football League (NFL) announced a multi-year partnership.
 The agreement came just two days before the NFL's 100th season kick-off at Soldier Field in Chicago where TikTok hosted activities for fans in honor of the deal.
 The partnership entails the launch of an official NFL TikTok account, which is to bring about new marketing opportunities such as sponsored videos and hashtag challenges.
 In July 2020, TikTok, excluding Douyin, reported close to 800 million monthly active users worldwide after less than four years of existence.